-We'd like to thank all the parents for helping out with the weekly reading support.
+We'd like to thank all the parents for helping out with the weekly reading support as well as the Thursday homework assignments.
 We hope that the students can build upon their hard work from Grade 2.
 In terms of the weekly reading homework, please keep an eye on whether or not your child is finding their storybook too easy or too difficult.
 A comprehension level of about 80 % is acceptable as this is neither too easy nor too difficult.
 If you feel the book is too difficult, please write us a note on Seesaw.